yktoo/yktoo.com/content/blog/posts/0273/index.en.md

 Aikido is a Japanese martial art that puts a heavy emphasis on self-development and self-discipline, diminishing the importance of outward achievements.
 It is the reason why aikido denies competition.
 But we, people of the West, are usually motivated by signs of recognition, without which we lapse into seeing ourselves as losers.

-Another reason to change school was our {{< a "0221" "move to Houten" >}}, because travelling to and from Amersfoort took considerable time.
+Another reason to change school was our [move to Houten](0221), because travelling to and from Amersfoort took considerable time.

 So the third chapter of the story began in September 2015.
 I started training in the dojo [Aikido Groene Hart](http://www.aikidogroenehart.nl/) led by *Peter van Lier*.
 Peter gives lessons in the small town of {{< wiki "Woerden" "en" "Woerden" >}}, not so far away from Houten; his students also run a number of dojos in nearby towns.